ejetaxeblevich/LuaExtended/README.md

    sacrificing speed compared to [table.clear()] */

 [F] string table.tostring( table )
-/* Converts a table to a string */
+/* Converts the table to a string.

+   Recursively, for lists by numeric indices */

+[F] string table.tostring2( table )
+/* Converts the table into a string.

+   Recursively, for dictionaries, for all indices and keys */

-[F] bool table.value( table, any value )
+[F] string table.value( table, any value )
 /* Checks whether the table contains a value.
+   Returns its key if present.

-   Recursively, for dictionaries, for all indices and keys */
+   Recursively, for dictionaries, across all indices and keys */

-[F] bool table.key( table, string key )
+[F] AIParam table.key( table, string key )
 /* Checks whether the table contains a key.
+   Returns its value if present.

-   Recursively, for dictionaries, for all indices and keys */
+   Recursively, for dictionaries, across all indices and keys */

 [F] int table.amount( table, any item )
 /* Counts the number of values in the table.